 What Is the Australian Aged Care Reform?

 The Australian Parliament passed the Aged Care Bill on 25 November 2024.
-The New Aged Care Act will affect the cost of residential aged care for those entering care starting 1 July 2025.
+The New Aged Care Act will affect the cost of residential aged care for those entering care starting 1 November 2025.

 I highly recommend this resource for details on the New Aged Care Act: New Aged Care Act | Australian Government Department of Health and Aged Care.